Enterprise-CMCS/managed-care-review/docs/technical-design/feature-brief-session-expiration.md

 # Feature brief: Session Expiration

-LINK TO PRODUCT BRIEF?
- LINK TO IDM DOCS?

 ## Introduction

-We use a third-party authentication provider (IDM) which automatically logs out sessions due to inactivity after about 30 minutes.
+We use a third-party authentication provider ([IDM](https://confluenceent.cms.gov/display/IDM/IDM+Trainings+and+Guides)) which automatically logs out sessions due to inactivity after about 30 minutes.
 We don't have direct access to their timekeeping, but we know this is about how long they allow a session to be inactive.
-Thus, we manuallytrack sessions internally for the same time period as our auth provider.
+Thus, we manually track sessions internally for the same time period.

 ## Expected behavior
  Two minutes before the session will expire due to inactivity we show a warning modal.
 The modal displays a live countdown and has CTA buttons with 1. the ability to log out immediately 2. the ability to extend the session.
 This helps us fufill accessibility requirements around [WCAG 2.2.1 Timing Adjustable](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html).